-As a precursor to the planning process and as an extra resource for applicants, "Towards A Dark Sky Standard" is a general guide and overview of the key considerations needed for good lighting design and the protection of dark skies.
+As a precursor to the planning process and as an extra resource for applicants, 'Towards A Dark Sky Standard' is a general guide and overview of the key considerations needed for good lighting design and the protection of dark skies.
 While it is not a formal planning document, the information within it will help applicants, developers, lighting professional and the general public to install lighting that does not unnecessarily impact on dark skies.

-ILP GN08/18 Bats and artificial lighting in the UK This document is aimed at lighting professionals, lighting designers, planning officers, developers, bat workers/ecologists and anyone specifying lighting.
+ILP GN08/23 Bats and Artifical Lighting at Night

+This document is aimed at lighting professionals, lighting designers, planning officers, developers, bat workers/ecologists and anyone specifying lighting.
 It is intended to raise awareness of the impacts of artificial lighting on bats, and mitigation is suggested for various scenarios.
 However, it is not meant to replace site-specific ecological and lighting assessments.

-Non-domestic Lighting principles
+Non-domestic lighting principles

-6.4 The important principles to consider on non-domestic lighting and luminaires in addition to those used for minor and domestic lights.
+The important principles to consider on non-domestic lighting and luminaires in addition to those used for minor and domestic lights.

-Figure 23 - Good lighting principles for non-domestic lighting.
+Figure 22 - Good lighting principles for non-domestic lighting.
 Credit Darkscape